Reopening states too early will bring deadlier outcomes, coronavirus projection models show - Local News 8

 Hard-hit cities start testing asymptomatic people

-Some cities and states will start testing residents who don’t have symptoms in an effort to better understand how many people have been infected.
+Some cities and states will start testing residents who don’t have symptoms to better understand how many people have been infected.

 “These are folks that are on the frontlines, helping us get to where we need to go, helping us have food delivered to our homes,” he said.

-Boston Mayor Martin Walsh said 1,000 asymptomatic residents will undergo diagnostic and antibody testing by Friday to evaluate exposure to the virus in the city.
+In Boston, 1,000 asymptomatic residents will undergo diagnostic and antibody testing by Friday to evaluate exposure to the virus in the city, Mayor Martin Walsh said.

 In New York, about 15% of the 7,500 people who have been tested in the state’s antibody study have tested positive, Gov. Andrew Cuomo said.

-But those tests are “not ready for prime time,” a former acting director of the CDC told Stat news.
+Those tests are “not ready for prime time,” a former acting director of the CDC told Stat, a health news website.

 “I worry that people will get a false sense of security and they can change their behavior based on the results of that test, or have a false sense of concern if it’s a test that isn’t detecting protections that they may actually have.”